Philips Healthcare: Global sourcing in a post-Covid-19 world

-Philips, Health and Medical Services, Medical Equipment, Health Care
+Philips, Health Care, Health and Medical Services, Health Care, Medical Equipment, Health Care

 IMD retains all proprietary interests in its case studies and notes.
 Without prior written permission, IMD cases and notes may not be reproduced, used, translated, included in books or other publications, distributed in any form or by any means, stored in a database or in other retrieval systems.
 For additional copyright information related to case studies, please contact Case Services.